wkumari/draft-wkumari-dnsop-alt-tld/README.md

    1. We wished this to make it clear that this is not in the DNS context, and .arpa clearly is.

-   2. The use of the string .ALT is intended to evoke the alt.* hierarchy in Usenet.
+   2. The use of the string .alt is intended to evoke the alt.* hierarchy in Usenet.

    3. We wanted the string to be short and easily used.

+Kumari & Sullivan        Expires March 16, 2016                 [Page 5]

+Internet-Draft               Reserve ALT TLD              September 2015

    4. A name underneath .arpa would consume at least five additional octets of the total 255 octets available in domain names, which could put pressure on applications that need long machine- generated names.

-   5. We are suggesting that the string .ALT get special treatment in resolvers, and shim software.
+   5. We are suggesting that the string "ALT" get special treatment in resolvers, and shim software.
 We are concerned that using subdomains of an existing TLD (like .arpa) might end up with bad implementations misconfiguring / overriding the TLD itself and